Business account in Germany: what it is and how to open one (step-by-step guide)

 Freelancers ID (passport/ID card), possibly proof of activity

-GbR / Partnerships Partnership agreement, business registration, ID for all partners
+GbR / Partnerships Partnership agreement, business registration certificate, ID of all partners

 Established GmbH / UG Trade registry excerpt, shareholder list, managing director’s ID